What story should we tell about electric lights?

 Compelling Question: What story should we tell about electric lights?

-• 4th Grade Example Standard
+• 4th & 5th Grade Example Standards

 New York—4th grade (4.6e): Entrepreneurs and inventors associated with New York State have made important contributions to business and technology.
 Students will research several people who made important contributions to business, technology, and New York State communities.
 Some people to consider include… Thomas Edison, … Lewis H. Latimer, … and others, as locally appropriate.